catalyzeio/stratum-docs/troubleshooting/app-deployment-troubleshooting.md

 ## Zero Downtime Deployments
 - **I want to deploy my app with no downtime**
 	- **Potential Issue:** You may not have deploy overlaps configured for your environment.
 	- **Potential Solution:** Deploy overlaps set a duration of time for old jobs to persist while new build and deploy jobs start running.
-To configure deploy overlaps contact Catalyze customer support.
-If you still experience downtime after configuring deploy overlaps, there may be additional configuration options that can reduce or eliminate downtime.
+To configure deploy overlaps contact [Catalyze customer support](https://resources.catalyze.io/stratum/articles/contact/).
+If you still experience downtime after configuring deploy overlaps, there may be additional configuration options that can reduce or eliminate downtime during deployments.

 ## New code service, same domain name
 - **I have deployed a build to a new code service but I can not see my application**